beck24/Access-Plus-1.7.x/access_plus/readme.txt

 wasn't updated with the new friend

-There is a sync function that is called when a user logs out, so these problems will correct themselves if the plugin is re-enabled.
+There is a sync function that is called when a user logs in, so these problems will correct themselves if the plugin is re-enabled.
 Generally, just don't toggle it off and on for no good reason.